Two Arrested After Woman Shot Dead At Shimla Temple

-A woman was tragically killed in Shimla during a temple ceremony, leading to the arrest of two individuals and prompting a ban on weapons at religious events.
+A woman was tragically killed in a shooting during a religious ceremony at a temple in Shimla, leading to arrests and a formal investigation into the incident.

 Key Points

-- A woman was killed by a gunshot during a temple ceremony in Shimla district.
+- A 26-year-old woman was killed by a gunshot during a temple ceremony in Shimla.

 - The shooting occurred during a celebration at a newly constructed temple in Kulgaon village.

-- The district administration has banned carrying weapons to religious events following the incident.
+- An investigation is underway, and a magisterial enquiry has been ordered to determine the circumstances of the incident.

-- An investigation is underway, with a case registered under the Bharatiya Nyaya Sanhita and the Indian Arms Act.
+- The district administration has banned carrying weapons to religious events following the shooting.

-Two persons have been arrested after a woman was shot dead during a religious ceremony at a village in Shimla district, police said on Monday.
+Two persons have been arrested after a 26-year-old woman was shot dead during a religious ceremony at a village in Shimla, police said on Monday.

 The accused have been identified as Rajat Sohta (28) and Amit alias Rohit Bhapta (32), both residents of Rohru.

-The bullet hit Ritika (26), a resident of Rohru, and killed her on the spot, police said, adding that the accused then fled the scene.
+The bullet hit Ritika, a resident of Chidgaon in Rohru, and killed her on the spot, police said, adding that the accused then fled the scene.

 Crucial evidence was collected from the spot, and the weapon used in the incident was also seized, police said.
 After a search, the two accused were taken into custody, they added.